Football Team Claims Victory in Michigan

 UWSP lost all three doubles matches to Carrol.

 Pointer women’s tennis returns to action on Friday, Sept.
-15, when they travel to Menomonie to take on UW-Stout.
+15, when it travels to Menomonie to take on UW-Stout.
 Match time is set at 4:00 p.m.